hemanthkodandarama/grokking-system-design/basics/caching.md

 ## Cache eviction policies
 - FIFO: first in first out
-- LIFE: last in first out
+- LIFO: last in first out
 - LRU: least recently used
 - MRU: most recently used
 - LFU: least frequently used